-Solaris 10 11/06 Release: When you use the zfs snapshot command to create a file system snapshot, you can use the -r option to recursively create snapshots for all descendant file systems.
-In addition, using the -r option recursively destroys all descendant snapshots when a snapshot is destroyed.

-Recursive ZFS snapshots are created extremely quickly and as one atomic operation, either all at once or none at all.
-The benefit of atomic snapshot operations is that the snapshot data is always from one consistent point in time, even across many descendant file systems.
+Solaris Express Community Release, build 43: When you use the zfs snapshot command to create a file system snapshot, you can use the - r option to recursively create snapshots for all descendant file systems.
+In addition, using the - r option recursively destroys all descendant snapshots when a snapshot is destroyed.
+Recursive ZFS snapshots are created quickly as one atomic operation.
+The snapshots are created together (all at once) or not created at all.
+The benefit of atomic snapshots operations is that the snapshot data is always taken at one consistent time, even across descendant file systems.

-For more information, see "Creating and Destroying ZFS Snapshots" on page 92.
+For more information, see "Creating and Destroying ZFS Snapshots" on page 108.